mkotsollaris/mkotsollaris.github.io/content/blog/CWV/index.md

   'Photo by Menelaos Kotsollaris'
 ---

 It's been almost six months since I joined Realtor.com, and the journey has been fascinating.
-Being in such a consumer-focused, everything revolves around performance, optimization, and SEO.
+Being in such a consumer-focused company, everything revolves around performance, optimization, and SEO.
 I thought of putting together a collection of strategies for optimizing Core Web Vitals (CWV) and creating crawler-friendly web pages.

 ## Introduction to Core Web Vitals